sasetz/fiit_template/template/main.typ

     en: lorem(150),
   ), // abstract
   id: "FIIT-12345-123456",
-  lang: "en", // this controls how the layout is presented, be careful!
+  lang: "sk", // this controls how the layout is presented, be careful!
   acknowledgment: [I would like to thank my supervisor for all the help and
     guidance I have received.
 I would also like to thank my friends and family for supporting during this work.],